Day in the Life Videos

 - Probative Value Outweighs Prejudice

-- The documentary must prove or help to prove the issue and it outweighs any confusion or prejudice effect that may result from the video.
+- The day in the life legal documentary must prove or help to prove the issue and it outweighs any confusion or prejudice effect that may result from the video.

 Day in the life video evidence is in fact admissible, but due to the requirements mentioned above, it is imperative that you choose a professional legal videographer to produce your client's day in the life video evidence.